-The former is the correct candidate, but the latter is the result of peptides from another component of the mixture with the YYCAREGHTAAPFDYWGQGSL motif.
-When excluded, we still do not get the right candidate as a top scorer, as part of the inserted CDR3 matches the CDR3 from this other component.
-Only upon close inspection, we could observe a complete break in coverage between the AAPFDY/WGQGS motifs, thereby identifying the correct answer.
-This was particularly challenging because the different components of the mixture were present in a similar concentration.

 Full chain sequencing

 We next expanded our scope to the entire target chain to verify the selected FR-CDR-FR candidates.
 To achieve this, we recombined all remaining FR1 to FR4 candidates and transformed the permutations into full length chain candidates by joining the FR candidates with CDR candidates in the same manner as before (Figure S6).
 The resulting chain candidates that deviated more than 5 Da from the precursor mass in the MD-MS data were discarded and the remaining pool was scored and ranked as before.
 This yielded 930 chain candidates for our monoclonal sample and 616 for our mix sample.

-Chain candidates resulting from combination of 3 selected FR-CDR-FR candidates from the previous stage were considered primary chain candidates.
-These primary chain candidates were all found for both benchmark samples, meaning all selected FR-CDR-FR candidates were recombined into 1 and 3 primary chain candidates respectively.
-This confirmed the compatibility of the selected FR-CDR-FR candidates, in that they could be combined into a single sequence prediction matching the precursor mass.

-To ensure that these primary chain candidates indeed represented the best predictions, all chain candidates were scored and ranked in the same manner as the FR candidates (figure 3c, supplementary figure X).
-The primary chain candidate for the monoclonal sample was ranked #1, despite not having the highest Multiscore (267k vs 270k) or Spectrumscore (1815 vs 1818).
-The primary chain candidates for the mix sample were ranked #3-5, with the correct sequence at #5.
+To ensure that the set indeed represented the best predictions, all chain candidates were scored and ranked in the same manner as the FR candidates (figure 3c, supplementary figure X).
+The correct chain candidate for the monoclonal sample was ranked #1, despite not having the highest Multiscore (267k vs 270k) or Spectrumscore (1815 vs 1818).
+The most likely chain candidates for the mix sample were ranked #3-5, with the correct sequence at #5.
 The #1 and #2 candidates have the same CDR3s observed in the CDR3 sequencing stage and can be rejected on the same basis (shorter CDR3 reads).
 The isobaric CDR3s still cannot be confidently ranked as the scores are too close together, with Multiscores of 255.7k-255.8k and Spectrumscores of 426.1-427.2.
 The large difference in fragment coverage between the monoclonal and mix sample (265 peaks vs 919 peaks) may have contributed to the difficulties in resolving the final ambiguities (table S1), something that is highlighted by the large difference in spectrumscores between the correct candidates (426.1 for the mix sample vs 1815.3 for the monoclonal sample).

 Performance on polyclonal samples

 For the polyclonal sample, the template V-region with the highest cumulative area under the curve from the STITCH template selection run, IGHV3-33, was selected as our sequencing target (Figure 4a).
-Deconvoluted fragmentation spectra were scored against the IgA1 C-region sequence to identify the fragmented heavy chains.
-The most abundant heavy chain spectra were scored against the consensus FR sequences for the selected template using the sliding window algorithm, identifying the selected elution window as the elution window for our target clone.
+Deconvoluted MD-MS fragmentation spectra were scored against the IgA1 C-region sequence to identify the fragmented heavy chains.
+The most abundant heavy chain spectra were scored against the consensus FR sequences for the selected template using the sliding window algorithm, identifying the selected elution window as the elution window for our target clone (Supplementary ?).
 For the definitive run, refined versions for all V-regions were provided as templates to provide STITCH with accurate decoy sequences.
-The resulting frequency tables were expanded into FR candidates same as before (figure S3).
+The resulting frequency tables were expanded into FR candidates same as before (figure S3; paragraph ?).